 The Alzheimer's Association and AIM appreciate the steadfast support of the Committee and its continued commitment to advancing policies important to the millions of families affected by Alzheimer's and other dementia.
-Thank you, Chairman Wyden and Ranking Member Crapo, for your continued commitment to supporting individuals living in nursing homes including persons living with Alzheimer's disease and other dementia.
+Thank you, Chairman Casey and Ranking Member Scott, for your continued commitment to supporting individuals living with Alzheimer's disease and other dementia, and their families.
 We look forward to working with the Committee in a bipartisan way to advance policies that would help this vulnerable population during the COVID-19 pandemic and beyond.